amirhossein-yousefi/HouseOffers/README.md

 ## Models:
- I have used many models for training on this data such as XgBoost,CatBoost,LightGBM,Neural Nets and for data which contains text data I have trained a **MultiModal Transformer** which consists of a German Bert and MLP together.
+ I have used many models for training on this data such as XgBoost,CatBoost,LightGBM and Neural Nets and for data which contains text data(description and facilities fields included) I have trained a **MultiModal Transformer** which consists of a German
+Bert and MLP together.

 Note:Ensemble models perform better than Deep models